-We use Elementor Pro which is the best tool when it comes to WordPress customisation.
-With Elementor Pro, you will be able to customise your mobile website version seamlessly and it also integrates RankMath directly in the page builder which makes it extremely easy to work on your SEO as you design your website and insert your content.
+We use Elementor Pro which is the best tool when it comes to WordPress customization.
+With Elementor Pro, you will be able to customize your mobile website version seamlessly and it also integrates RankMath directly in the page builder which makes it extremely easy to work on your SEO as you design your website and insert your content.

-If you have followed all the above suggestions, you should have a website which performs well.
+If you have followed all the above suggestions, you should have a website that performs well and is ready to rank on Google.
 One way for you to verify your score is to try Google Pagespeed insights.
-Head to the page, paste your URL and hit ENTER.
+Head to the page, paste your URL, and hit ENTER.

 You will get a detailed view of how your website is performing according to Google’s calculations and you will also see which elements you can look into to improve your score.